fvastu/Fait/README.md

 To get started with this project, you can follow these steps:

-1. 📦 Clone the repository: `git clone https://github.com/yourusername/nextjs-typescript-chakra-starter.git`
+1. 📦 Clone the repository: `git clone https://github.com/yourusername/fait.git`
-2. 📂 Navigate to the project folder: `cd nextjs-typescript-chakra-starter`
+2. 📂 Navigate to the project folder: `cd fait`
 3. ⚙️ Install dependencies: `npm install`
 4. 🚀 Run the development server: `npm run dev`